 Degree Offered: MS

-Mary Lynch, DNP, MPH, PNP, Interim Program Director
+Mary Lynch, DNP, MPH, PNP, FAAN: Program Director

 The Nursing Master of Science program prepares leaders in the advanced practice roles of clinical nurse specialist, nurse practitioner, nurse-midwife, administrator, faculty, and consultant.
 Courses from nursing and other disciplines provide advanced theoretical knowledge, assessment skills, leadership development, advanced clinical practice in a selected specialization and opportunity to critique and apply nursing theory and research as a scientific base for nursing practice.
 (Students who have no previous nursing preparation and who hold a bachelor's degree in another field should apply instead to the Nursing MEPN program, which leads into the Nursing MS program.)